-For over 70 years, the Cavagna Group has been a global leader providing advanced, integrated solutions for the control, regulation, metering and storage of compressed gases (gas for energy, alternative fuel gases, medical gases, industrial gases, cryogenic gases and specialty gases).
-It was founded in 1949 in northern Italy, near Brescia, an area long renowned for its metalworking industry.
-Today, the Group is made up of 9 vertically integrated production units in Italy and 7 other companies spread out across 5 continents and sells its products in more than 150 countries.
+For over 75 years, the Cavagna Group has been a global leader providing advanced, integrated solutions for processing, distributing, controlling and measuring all kinds of gases at all stages in various supply chains It was founded in 1949 in northern Italy, near Brescia, an area long renowned for its metalworking industry.
+Today, the Group is made up of 9 vertically integrated production units in Italy and 8 other companies spread out across 5 continents and sells its products in more than 160 countries.